-“Replacing a roof is a major expense and it has a big impact on how a home looks and performs,” said Renee Ramey, MRA executive director.
-“Because there are so many variables, it can be stressful and anxiety-producing, causing homeowners to feel uneasy about whether they are making the right choices.
+“Replacing a roof is a major expense and impacts how your home looks and performs,” said Renee Ramey, MRA executive director.
+“With so many variables, it can cause stress, making you feel uneasy about choosing correctly.”

-From there, key questions before making a roof replacement investment include:
+From there, key questions before investing in a new roof include:

 1. Which Options Will Protect Your Home?

-To get the best roof, plan for the worst.
+To get the best roof, prepare for the worst weather.
 Hurricanes, tornadoes, wildfires, snow, hail, ice, heavy rain, and wind can all wreak havoc on your home.
-Consider your region’s risks before replacing, and make sure your roof is designed to withstand them.
+Consider your region’s risks before replacing, and make sure your new roof can withstand them.

 2. What are the Maintenance Needs?

-Ask about low-maintenance options such as metal roofing that often require just plain water and gentle soap to look great.
+Ask about low-maintenance options like metal roofing that often just need water and gentle soap to look great.
 Metal roofs require minimal maintenance compared to other materials, a perk for avoiding recurring hassles and costs.

 3. How Can You Verify a Roof’s Performance?

 Material and labor warranties are very important.
 Look for coverage of at least 50 years for materials and 20 to 30 years for labor.
 Beyond warranties, make sure independent organizations rate your roof for fire, hail resistance, and energy efficiency.